bckohan/django-enum/doc/source/usage.rst

 #####################

-By default DRF_ ``ModelSerializer`` will use a ``ChoiceField`` to represent an ``EnumField``.
+By default DRF_ ``ModelSerializer`` will use a ``ChoiceField`` to represent an :class:`~django_enum.fields.EnumField`.
 This works great, but it will not accept symmetric enumeration values.
-A serializer field ``EnumField`` is provided that will.
+A serializer field :class:`~django_enum.fields.EnumField` is provided that will.
 The dependency on DRF_ is optional so to use the provided serializer field you must install
 DRF_: